-- Applicants must be 18 years of age to take the Entry Level Law Enforcement Exam.
+- Applicants must be 18 years of age to take the Entry Level Law Enforcement Exam through the National Testing Network.
 A passing score is good for five years.

 - Applicants must be a United States Citizen.

 - Applicants must be a Michigan resident by recruit school graduation.

 - Applicants must have a valid Michigan driver's license by recruit school graduation.

 - Applicants must be 21 years of age by recruit school graduation.